 As well as comparing final exam results, the researchers compared how much the students enjoyed their revision sessions and how much they felt it helped them.
 The results?
 The least popular methods were actually the best for exam performance, and vice versa.

 Setting Deadlines vs Free Choice

 If students could choose their own deadlines, would they opt to space them out evenly over the course of the year or hand everything in on the last day of term?
 Keen to find out, researchers presented students with this exact choice.
 Unsurprisingly, many students opted to hand in their entire work right at the end.
 As a result, they got significantly lower grades than their counterparts who had regular deadlines set for them.

 Does Your Learning Preference Help?

-Despite it’s popularity, the myth that teaching someone in a way that matches their learning style (i.e. visual, auditory or kinaesthetic) is just that - a myth.
+Despite its popularity, the myth that teaching someone in a way that matches their learning style (i.e. visual, auditory or kinaesthetic) is just that - a myth.
 It has been confirmed as such by pretty much every reputable psychologist with knowledge of the research.
-One of the widest ranging and thorough reviews not only found no evidence to support this, but that there are several studies that found the exact opposite; teaching someone in a way that matches their preference leads to no learning benefits.
+One of the widest ranging and most thorough reviews not only found no evidence to support this, but that there are several studies that found the exact opposite: teaching someone in a way that matches their preference leads to no learning benefits.
 Read more about this and other common thinking biases in education in this blog.